Magnetic Resonance Imaging (MRI) Safety

 What is MRI and how does it work?

-For the MRI procedure, the patient is placed inside of the MR scanner—typically a large doughnut-shaped device that is open on both ends.
-The powerful magnetic field aligns atomic particles called protons that are present in most of the body's tissues.
-The applied radio waves then cause these protons to produce signals that are picked up by a receiver within the MR scanner.
-The signals are specially characterized using the rapidly changing magnetic field, and, with the help of computer processing, images of tissues are created as "slices" that can be viewed in any orientation.
+For the MRI exam, the patient is placed inside of the MR system or scanner—typically a large donut-shaped device that is open on both ends.
+The powerful magnetic field aligns atomic particles called protons that exist in most body tissues.
+The applied radio waves then interact with these protons to produce signals that are picked up by a receiver within the MR scanner.
+The signals are specially characterized using the rapidly changing magnetic field.
+With the help of computer processing, images of tissues are created as "slices" that can be viewed in any orientation.

-An MRI examination causes no pain, and the magnetic fields produce no known tissue damage of any kind.
-The MR scanner may make loud tapping, knocking or other noises at times during the procedure.
-However, using earplugs prevents problems that may be associated with this noise.
-You will be able to communicate with the MRI technologist or radiologist at any time using an intercom system or by other means.
+An MRI examination causes no pain, and the electromagnetic fields produce no known tissue damage of any kind.
+The MR scanner may make loud tapping, knocking, or other noises at times during the procedure.
+Earplugs are provided to prevent problems that may be associated with this noise.
+At all times, you will be monitored and you will be able to communicate with the MRI technologist or the MR scanner operator using an intercom system or by other means.

 What is MRI used for?

-MRI is the preferred procedure for diagnosing a large number of potential problems or abnormal conditions in many different parts of the body.
-In general, MRI creates pictures that can show differences between healthy and unhealthy tissues.
+MRI is the preferred procedure for diagnosing a large number of potential problems or abnormal conditions that may affect different parts of the body.
+In general, MRI creates pictures that can show differences between healthy and unhealthy or abnormal tissues.
 Physicians use MRI to examine the brain, spine, joints (e.g., knee, shoulder, hip, wrist, and ankle), abdomen, pelvic region, breast, blood vessels, heart and other body parts.

 How safe is MRI?

-The powerful magnetic field of the MR system will attract iron-containing (also known as ferromagnetic) objects and may cause them to move suddenly and with great force.
+The powerful magnetic field of the MR system can attract objects made from certain metals (i.e., known as ferromagnetic) and cause them to move suddenly and with great force.
 This can pose a possible risk to the patient or anyone in the object's "flight path."
-Great care is taken to be certain that objects such as ferromagnetic screwdrivers and oxygen tanks are not brought into the MR system area.
-As a patient, it is vital that you remove all metallic belongings in advance of an MRI exam, including hearing aids, watches, jewelry, and items of clothing that have metallic threads or fasteners.
+Therefore, great care is taken to be certain that external objects such as ferromagnetic screwdrivers and oxygen tanks are not brought into the MR system area.
+As a patient, it is vital that you remove all metallic belongings in advance of an MRI exam, including external hearing aids, watches, jewelry, cell phones, and items of clothing that have metallic threads or fasteners.
 Additionally, makeup, nail polish, or other cosmetics that may contain metallic particles should be removed if applied to the area of the body undergoing the MRI examination.

-The powerful magnetic field of the MR system will pull on any iron-containing object in the body, such as certain medication pumps or certain aneurysm clips.
-Every MRI facility has a comprehensive screening procedure and protocol that, when carefully followed, ensures that the MRI technologist and radiologist know about the presence of any metallic implants and materials so that special precautions can be taken.
+The powerful magnetic field of the MR system will pull on any iron-containing object in the body such as a medical implant, certain aneurysm clips or certain medication pumps.
+Every MRI facility has a comprehensive screening procedure and protocols.
+When carefully followed, these steps ensure that the MRI technologist and radiologist know about the presence of any metallic implants and materials in the patient.
+Special precautions can usually be taken.
 In some unusual cases, due to the presence of an unacceptable implant or device, the exam may have to be canceled.
-For example, the MRI exam will not be performed if a ferromagnetic aneurysm clip is present because there is a risk of the clip moving or being dislodged.
-In some cases, certain medical implants can heat substantially during the MRI examination as a result of the radiofrequency energy that is used for the procedure.
-Therefore, it is very important to inform the MRI technologist about any implant or other internal object that you may have.
+For example, the MRI exam will not be performed if a ferromagnetic aneurysm clip is present because there is a risk of the clip moving and causing serious harm to the patient.
+In some cases, certain medical implants can heat substantially during the MRI exam as a result of the radiofrequency energy that is used for the procedure.
+This heating may result in an injury to the patient.
+Therefore, it is very important to inform the MRI technologist about any implant or other internal object that you may have prior to entering the MR scanner room.

-In addition, a metallic implant or other object may cause signal loss or distort the MR images.
+In addition, a metallic implant or other object may cause signal loss or alter the MR images making it difficult for the radiologist to see the images correctly.
 This may be unavoidable, but if the radiologist knows about it, allowances can be made when obtaining and interpreting the MR images.

-For some MRI exams, a contrast material called gadolinium may be injected into a vein to help improve the information seen on the MR images.
-Unlike contrast materials used in x-ray exams or computed tomography (CT) scans, gadolinium does not contain iodine and, therefore, rarely causes an allergic reaction or other problem.
-However, if you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or other conditions you must inform the MRI technologist and/or radiologist before receiving gadolinium.
-If you are unsure about the presence of these conditions, please discuss these matters with the MRI technologist or radiologist.
+For some MRI exams, a contrast material known as a gadolinium contrast agent may be injected into a vein to help improve the information seen on the MR images.
+Unlike the contrast materials used in x-ray exams or computed tomography (CT) scans, a gadolinium contrast agent does not contain iodine and, therefore, rarely causes an allergic reaction or other problem.
+However, if you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or other conditions, you must inform the MRI technologist and/or radiologist before receiving a gadolinium contrast agent.
+If you are unsure about the presence of these conditions, please discuss these matters with the MRI technologist or radiologist prior to the MRI examination

 How should I prepare for my MRI exam?

 You will typically receive a gown to wear during your MRI examination.
-Before entering the MR system room, you and any accompanying friend or relative will be asked questions (i.e., using a screening form) regarding the presence of implants and will be instructed to remove all metallic objects from pockets and hair.
-Additionally, the accompanying individual will need to fill out a screening form to ensure that he or she may safely enter the MR system room.
+Before entering the MR system room, you will be asked a variety of questions (i.e., using a special screening form) including if you have implants or devices.
+Next, you will be instructed to remove all metallic objects from pockets and hair, as well as metallic jewelry.
+Additionally, any individual that will be going with you in the MRI scanner room will be required to follow these same instructions and procedures including filling out the same forms.
 If you have questions or concerns, please discuss them with the MRI technologist or radiologist prior to the MRI examination.

-Before the exam you will be asked to fill out a screening form asking about anything that might create a health risk or interfere with imaging.
-Items that may create a health hazard or other problem during an MRI exam include:
+As previously indicated, you will be asked to fill out a screening form asking about anything that might create a health risk or interfere with the MRI exam.
+Items that may create a health hazard or other problem during an MRI include:

-- A ferromagnetic metallic vascular clip placed to prevent bleeding from an intracranial aneurysm
+- Ferromagnetic metallic vascular clips placed to prevent bleeding from intracranial aneurysms or blood vessels

-- An implanted or external medication pump (such as that used to deliver insulin or a pain-relieving drug)
+- Some external or implanted medication pumps (such as those used to deliver insulin, pain-relieving drugs, or chemotherapy)

-Important note: Some items, including certain cardiac pacemakers, neurostimulation systems and medication pumps are acceptable for MRI.
+Important note: Some items, including certain cardiac pacemakers, ICDs, neurostimulation systems, cochlear implants, and medication pumps are acceptable for MRI.
 However, the MRI technologist and radiologist must know the exact type that you have in order to follow special procedures to ensure your safety.
+Therefore, in order to help with the pre-MRI screening procedure, it is important for you to obtain information about any implant that you may have and to provide it to the MRI technologist.

 Items that need to be removed by patients and individuals before entering the MR system room include: